poorsquinky/pomodoro/README.md

 `pomodoro` is a very simple and early-stage bash script, written hastily in an ironic act of procrastination.
 It could probably use a lot of improvement.

+At the moment, your terminal and tmux must both support UTF-8 for this to work properly.

 ## Installation

 * Clone this repository or download the ZIP and unpack it